-Fig. 4-9 reveals that the most influential factor in determining CWND is network speed (70% difference in response) followed by three closely grouped factors: buffersizing algorithm (54% difference), initial slow-start threshold and think time (each with a 53% difference).
-The distribution of sources also has a significant (50%) influence.
-Notice that the plot reveals a smaller number of sources and receivers (x8 = -) lead to a (27%) larger average CWND than a larger number of sources - this is true despite the fact that the ordered data plot and scatter plot showed that the largest CWND was achieved when the number of sources was at its higher setting.
-In fact, a domain expert will understand that fewer sources sharing the same network mean that each source may transmit faster, which is reflected in a larger CWND.
-Thus, the main effects plot clearly reveals the true nature of the influence of the factors and settings on the response.
+Fig. 4-9 reveals that the most influential factor in determining CWND is network speed (70 % of mean) followed by three closely grouped factors: buffer-sizing algorithm (54 %), initial slow-start threshold and think time (53 % each).
+The distribution of sources also has a significant (50 %) influence.
+Notice that the plot reveals a smaller number of sources and receivers (x8 = -) leads to a (1.7 packet) larger average CWND than a larger number.
+A domain expert will understand that fewer sources sharing the same network mean that each source may transmit faster, which is reflected in a larger CWND.
+Thus, the main effects plot clearly reveals the nature of the influence of the factors and settings on the response.

 In thinking about the main effects, an experimenter with domain knowledge might be quite pleased with the meaning of these results regarding the validity of the model.
 Fewer, simultaneously active, flows (x5 = +, x8 = - and x9 = -), higher network speeds (x2 = -) together with more buffers (x3 = +) should permit higher CWND.
-Under these circumstances, the ability to increase the CWND to a higher threshold via initial slowstart (x11 = +) should also lead to higher CWND, because CWND increases faster during initial slow start.
+Under these circumstances, the ability to increase the CWND to a higher threshold via initial slow-start (x11 = +) should also lead to higher CWND, because CWND increases faster during initial slow start.